Catalan orthography: Acute and grave accents

 Catalan and Valencian also use the acute and grave accents to mark stress or vowel quality.
 An acute on é ó indicates that the vowel is stressed and close-mid (/e o/), while grave on è ò indicates that the vowel is stressed and open-mid (/ɛ ɔ/).
-Grave on à and acute on í ú simply indicates that the vowels are stressed.
+Grave on à and acute on í ú simply indicate that the vowels are stressed.
 Thus, the acute is used on close or close-mid vowels, and the grave on open or open-mid vowels.
 For example: